Battery0/CV/README.md

 * Utilising best practices to problem solve and debug software
 * Ensuring attention to detail to produce quality code in a TDD/BDD OOP style and adhering to separation of concerns and the single responsibility principle to develop classes and methods/functions
 * Mentoring new Makers students by providing guidance and 1:1 support
-* Languages & tech utilised - Ruby, Rails, Sinatra, JavaScript, Node, Express, PostgresSQL, RSpec, Capybara, Jasmine, Jest, HTML, CSS and Heroku
+* Languages & tech utilised - Ruby, Rails, Sinatra, JavaScript, Node, Express, PostgreSQL, RSpec, Capybara, Jasmine, Jest, HTML, CSS and Heroku

 #### The Open University (2015 - 2020)
 Bachelor of Engineering (Hons) 2:1.
 A 6-year remote learning degree with university campus visits for practical engineering lab-based work.